Indecomposability of derived categories in families: Introduction

 This question seems completely out of reach at the moment.
 To see that the converse implication does not hold, observe that bielliptic surfaces are examples of varieties where~$\omega_X$ is nef, but~$\HH^0(X,\omega_X)=0$, and their derived categories are indecomposable by \cite[Proposition~4.1]{1508.00682v2}.
+Higher-dimensional examples can be found amongst hyperelliptic varieties \cite{2411.14814}.